 The work we will be considering is the Nativity panel in the Baptistry in Pisa from a pulpit designed and sculpted by Nicola Pisano completed in 1260.
-This information is also available in a video, link is at the end of the article.
+This information is also available in video here.

 Baptism was an important rite of passage in Medieval life.
 If you were a resident in Pisa, there was one Christian church, the Catholic church, and the building of a place of worship was often the primary focus of the entire community.
 There was little separation between church and civic concerns, and baptism was the point of entry into both the civic and spiritual community.